se02035/Viber-and-the-Microsoft-Bot-Framework/README.md

 The Microsoft Bot Framework (MBF) provides a couple of channels which enables bot developers to easily connect their bots to a limited number of platforms (e.g. Skype, Facebook Messenger, Telegram, etc).
 To due the openness of MBF, it is also possible to integrate with other applications/platforms.

 This NodeJS solution demonstrates how to connect Viber's bot platform with Microsoft's Bot Framework (MBF).
+Being able to integrate with Microsoft's Bot Framework, provides a way to bring available MBF bots to Viber without changing the bot's implementation.

 ## Prerequisites